Zero-sum squares in $\{-1, 1\}$-matrices with low discrepancy: Introduction

-The best known construction for a non-diagonal zero-sum square free matrix has discrepancy close to $n^2/2$, and our computer experiments suggest that this construction is in fact optimal.
-Closing the gap between the upper and lower bounds remains a very interesting problem and we discuss it further in Section \ref{sec:open-problems}.
+The best known construction for a non-split matrix with no zero-sum squares has discrepancy close to $n^2/2$, about twice the lower bound given here, and our computer experiments suggest that this construction is in fact optimal.
+Although the lower bound now only differs from the upper bound by a constant factor, closing the gap between the upper and lower bounds remains a very interesting problem and we discuss it further in Section \ref{sec:open-problems}.